 The DJ Dwarf releases are a series of 16 EPs, released around the same time as each album from ‘Wreath of Barbs’ onwards.
 In each case, they combine album tracks (with occasional ‘Dwarf Edits’), remixes (some from the limited edition box sets, others unique to these releases) and occasionally remixes Wumpscut undertook for other artists.
 As the name suggests, they effectively serve as cut-down versions of each album aimed at DJs – compiling the tracks from each ‘era’ that are most suited to club play.

 Collecting the CD versions of all of them will be a challenge, but as with the other releases, shortcuts are now available.
 The first eight DJ Dwarf releases were compiled into a 4CD boxset Dwarf Craving in 2008.
 There wasn’t a CD compilation of the later Dwarves, but Bandcamp allows you to enquire the whole series in the form of Dwarf The World (Parts 1-9) and The Cows Of Death (Parts 10-16).
 These compilations still omit some tracks, but only those that were identical to the album versions.
 Which of course, you’ll already have or will be acquiring if you’ve indeed read this far (well done on making it through!).
+As of this moment, DJ Dwarf 21 and it’s appendix (skipping numbers along with the years he wasn’t active) are standalone releases, and the only way of obtaining the remixes thereon, due to the retirement of the elaborate box sets.

 Listening to every Dwarf back-to-back is heavy going, so I’ve summarised each in a few words as reasonably possible.